SeanFromIT/studentloanbilltracker/USCongress.md

 **<a id="hr1713" target="_blank" href="https://www.popvox.com/bills/us/114/hr1713">H.R.
 1713 (Student Loan Repayment Assistance Act of 2015)</a>** -
 Provides tax breaks to employers who make (minimum $50) monthly payments towards their employees' student loan debt.
 The payments are excluded from the employees' gross income for federal tax purposes and are capped at $6000/year.
-Also allows for matching deductable employee contributions up to $6000/year and $50k/lifetime.
+Also allows for matching deductible employee contributions up to $6000/year and $50k/lifetime.

 Status: 3/26/2015 - Referred to House Committee on Ways and Means.